This last two days this whole affair has become a lot more bizarre...

 And nobody has yet been able to explain how or why.

 I suspect that at least one of the test results is wrong.
 That, or at least one of the test results is someone else's result.
 Don't snigger - it's happened to me at least twice this year.
-I know that I'm often over-cynical, but either scenario might explain the consultant's reluctance to discuss the omitted ferritin result yesterday.
+I know that I'm often over-cynical, but either scenario might explain the consultant's reluctance to disclose a ferritin result yesterday.

 Regardless, LGH proceeded to take another pre-venesection sample and hooked me up to a drain-bag.
 While that was going on they made me another appointment for 6 weeks hence.
 After I queried that, the Ward Sister quizzed me regarding the confusing "6 weekly" thing.
 When I told her that I'd discussed it again with the consultant and that he'd clarified it... and then changed it... and then changed it again, she said that she wouldn't sanction any more bookings for me until the whole sorry mess was sorted out officially and to her satisfaction.
 She was on the blower to Haematology in seconds flat.